ZoomLock™ Tool Review

 The question is, are you an innovator with more than one tool in your tool box, or will the owner be given that option from your competition?

 If you’re not currently using the Klauke tool and the ZoomLock™ fitting, I suggest you call your local representative and get a demonstration and any question you have answered.
 Make sure that those who are going to use the tool and the decision makers are at the demonstration.
+Also, checkout the ASHRAE study on Mechanical Piping Joints.

 References (from Info-graph)